fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 * **Kind A** anonymous records that work smoothly across assembly boundaries
 * **Kind B** anonymous records that have corresponding strong .NET metadata

 In this proposal we support both Kind A and B anonymous records.
-We make the default "Kind A", but allow F# developers to move to either Kind B or nominal record types if necessary.
+We make the default "Kind A", but allow F# developers to easily move to either Kind B or nominal record types if necessary.

 ## Design Principle: A Smooth Path to Nominalization